drakovic23/VBR_Reporting/README.md

 ## VBR Reports
-This is a project I created to have daily reporting on Veeam Backup and Replication Servers.
+This is a project I created to have daily reporting on machines backed up by Veeam Backup and Replication Servers.

 ### Description
 This addresses various issues in VSC and other reporting tools such as: